Aadhirajan/AI-ML-DS-Hub/README.md

 ## How to Get Started

-1. **Clone the Repository:** To get these fantastic resources on your computer, click the "Clone" button or use this command:
+1. **Clone the Repository:** To get these fantastic resources on your computer, click the "Clone" button or use this command:git clone https://github.com/Aadhirajan/AI-ML-DS-Hub

 2. **Explore:** Open the folders to find projects and tutorials.
 Start with the ones labeled "Beginner-Friendly."